Alaska on a Budget: 20 Ways to Save Money on your trip

 If you’re taking a cruise, you’ll pay the cost of the cruise plus tips for the crew (the cruise company should have suggested amounts on their website).
 Other things that are not included are tours in port, alcohol and usually soda and juice and anything you buy on your trip.

 If you’re not on a cruise, once you know how much time you have and where you’re going to go then you’re ready to make a budget.
 Make sure your budget includes the following:

 Transportation to and from Alaska – flights from Seattle round trip are generally $400-$700, though this varies a lot from year to year, time of year and day of the week.

-Getting around in Alaska – expect to pay $200+/day for a car rental in summer (I know this sounds completely bananas – car rental in Alaska is extremely expensive); it might make sense to use the bus instead (you’ll have to do the math).
+Getting around in Alaska – expect to pay about $1500/week for a car mid size car rental in summer from the Anchorage or Fairbanks airport.
 If you’re in Southeast Alaska, taking the ferry between smaller towns without jet service is likely to be cheaper than flying (note: this is different than taking the ferry TO Alaska).
 Gas is also expensive, especially outside the major cities.
 You can also take the Alaska Railroad or the Park Connection bus between Anchorage, Fairbanks, Denali National Park and Seward.